reactjs/react.dev/src/content/reference/react/useTransition.md

 }
 ```

-It can also be used to wrap an async function to create an Action:
+The function passed to `startTransition` is called an Action.
+If the Action is async, React will wait for the async update to finish before transitioning the UI to the updated state:

 ```js {6}
 function TabButton({data, setData}) {